 Elizabeth is a PhD Candidate at the Ontario Institute for studies in Education, University of Toronto.
-She recently completed her predoctoral residency at FTPS.
+She recently completed her predoctoral residency at FTPS and is now finishing her doctoral studies.

 She holds a MA in Clinical and Counselling Psychology from OISE and a MA degree in Psychology from Ryerson University.
-She has completed practicum placements providing psychotherapy and assessment services at the University of Toronto, Ryerson University, and the Bariatric Program at Toronto Western Hospital.
+She has completed a great deal of training, providing psychotherapy and assessment services at the University of Toronto, Ryerson University, and the Bariatric Program at Toronto Western Hospital.
 She worked as a psychometrist at the Bariatric program in Toronto Western Hospital from 2019-2020 conducting psychological assessment pre and post bariatric surgery, and providing therapy for eating-related concerns (emotional eating, binge eating, body image).

 Elizabeth has experience working with people struggling with anxiety, obsessive compulsive disorder, intrusive thoughts, needle phobia, perfectionism, low self-esteem, depressed mood, difficulties in interpersonal relationships, grief, academic-related stressors, eating and body image concerns.